markshust/markshust.com-gatsby/content/blog/2019/05/23/defining-technical-job-titles-roles-web-development-agencies/index.md

 Not all developers advance to a senior-level position, and that's completely ok.
 The mid-level developer is the workhorse developer who gets most of the real, actual work done!
 They can take a given task, work with project managers on any questions needed to accomplish the task, and work with minimal supervision to get things done.

 The mid-level developer should still have a strong desire to learn, which is probably a trait that aligns with all positions on the technical track.
 Web development, and computing in general, is an industry of constant change.
-That said, the breadth of knowledge is what separates a mid-level developer from a senior developer
+That said, the breadth of knowledge is what separates a mid-level developer from a senior developer.

 Just staying at a mid-level developer position does not guarantee a senior-level position after a few years.
 In fact, most of the promotions I've seen over the years of mid-levels to seniors have been unwarranted.
 It's ok to stay at a mid-level developer position and to keep a development role at that position, as long as your desired to learn and passion does not vanquish.